Homeloc/doc-api/docs/rental.rst

 * ``availabilities``: Contains a list of availabilities for this rental.
 There periods are cached and might not be up to date (they are updated every 15 minutes)

+* ``sub_instance_url``: The base url that you will need to use for booking api calls.
+If empty, you are already using the right url.

 Availabilities structure
 ************************